 Figure 5 reproduces a plot from Hubble’s paper of 1930.
 It shows the distance of the spiral nebulae plotted against their radial velocities, i.e., their velocities toward or away from us.
 Two aspects of this plot are striking.
 First, all of these nebulae are immensely far away.
 They lie far outside the confines of the Milky Way that Shapley had measured in the previous decade.
 That was shocking enough, but the other aspect was even more so.

 There is a trend of distance with velocity, with more distant objects moving faster.
-With a nearby exception or two, none of them is moving toward us.
+With a nearby exception or two, none of them are moving toward us.
 The relation is a simple linear one: distance is proportional to velocity.
 This relation is called the Hubble law.

 So, what does the Hubble law mean?
 Hubble’s law shows that recession velocity, `v`, of a galaxy is proportional to its distance, `d`.
 We may express this relation mathematically as follows, where we write the proportionality constant as `H_o`.
 It is called the Hubble constant.

 That might not be more illuminating than before.
 But let’s compare it to something that is probably more familiar.
 We have another mathematical relationship connecting distance and velocity.

 In the equation above, the distance traveled, `d`, is equal to the product of the speed (or velocity), `v`, and the time interval, or the duration of the trip, `t`.
 It allows us to determine how far we go if we travel at a constant speed for some specific amount of time.
 So, for example, if we travel at a speed equal to sixty miles per hour for two hours, we will cover a distance equal to 120 miles.
 Hopefully you are familiar with this equation.
 We can rearrange Hubble’s law to make it look almost exactly like this distance-velocity-time relation.
 We only have to divide by the Hubble constant, `H_o`.